u Tremere

 Ember Wright

-played in 52 decks, typically 1 copy
+played in 52 decks,

-Yet another da for 3, included in many crypts for the same reason as Saiz: she's cheap and has good disciplines.
+Yet another Saiz: she's cheap and has good disciplines.

 Rego Motum

-played in 51 decks, typically 1-5 copies
+played in 51 decks,

-A very decent damage prevention card, even if not as powerful as f Rolling With the Punches, it is the only damage prevention available to the Tremere.
+A very decent damage prevention card, even if not as powerful as Rolling With the Punches, it is the only damage prevention available to the Tremere.